The Star of Kazan: Plot summary

 Annika is then sent away to a harsh finishing school, Grossenfluss.
 When the professors, Ellie, and Stefan discover that a pupil died by suicide they plot Annika's escape, successfully taking her back to Vienna.
 However, Edeltraut soon returns, and Annika insists on returning to Spittal with her birth mother.
 Pauline, upset from the proceedings, decides to spend her time on her hobby of collecting news articles of heroic deeds, but spots a piece stating that the lawyer who signed the birth certificate that Frau Edeltraut had of Annika's was jailed for fraud.
 This spurs Pauline to visit the midwife in Pettelsdorf, only to discover that the women had a stroke twenty years beforehand and can only sign her name.
 With this knowledge Pauline returns to Vienna and informs everyone about the forgery of the birth certificate.
 By this time, Annika is already on the boat with Frau Edeltraut and about to set off on the voyage, but fortunately Herr Egghart has arrived in his motor car, and they speed to the river Danube.
 They manage to alert Annika and inform her that Frau Edeltraut is not her mother, which Annika instantly acknowledges and jumps into the river to evade her.

-With Frau Edeltraut discredited, Annika splits the wealth of the jewel sales with the Eggharts and proceeds to live a content life with her friends, Zed and the professors and Sigrid and Ellie, who she now recognises as her mother.
+With Frau Edeltraut discredited, Annika splits the wealth of the jewel sales with the Eggharts and proceeds to live a content life with her friends, Zed, and the professors and Sigrid and Ellie, whom she now recognises as her mother.
 Annika reveals a letter she found in Spittal, written by Edeltraut's father before he died, that declares Zed the rightful owner of Rocco, who is in turn determined to be a Lipizzaner.
 Zed becomes a rider in the Spanish Riding School, and Annika pays for Stefan's tutelage to become an engineer.

 In Spittal, Edeltraut is left alone.
 Hermann returns from his military boarding school after being expelled for cowardice, and announces his desire to leave Germany and become a painter in Paris.

-On her next Found Day, Annika takes her friends and family to the Viennese Giant Ferris Wheel, where she scatters flowers from its zenith in memory of La Rondine.
+On her next Found Day, Annika takes her friends and family to the Riesenrad, where she scatters flowers from its zenith in memory of La Rondine.